chef/automate/components/docs-chef-io/content/automate/configuration.md

 #### Chef Automate FQDN

-To change the fully qualified domain name (FQDN) of your Chef Automate installation, create a TOML file that contains the partial configuration:
+The maximum size of a customized fully qualified domain name (FQDN) is 25 characters.
+To change the  of your Chef Automate installation, create a TOML file that contains the partial configuration:

 ```TOML
 [global.v1]